Software is not the solution

 Outsee Analytics is a strong advocate for the effective and strategic application of these platforms, particularly as a supplementation to core platforms.

+These platforms are focused on facilitating AB testing and most widely utilised by CRO functions.
 The overwhelming majority of digital teams and organisations maintain and use an experimentation platform in their data to day activity

-In short, you probably already have all the software you need; if you have a core data platform, a supplementary insight platform and an experimentation platform you already have more than enough data to drive your insight, experimentation and innovation agenda.
+If you have a core data platform, a supplementary insight platform and an experimentation platform you already have more than enough data to drive your insight, experimentation and innovation agenda.

 Software solves the wrong problem

-Fundamentally, these software solutions, whilst crucial for the success and impact of digital teams, address the wrong problem with organisations simply approaching the acquisition and implementation of these platforms as being “the answer” to the challenge of “we need better insight”.
+Fundamentally, these software solutions, whilst crucial for the success of digital teams, address the wrong problem with organisations simply approaching the acquisition and implementation of these platforms as being “the answer” to the challenge of “we need better insight”.

 The simple purchase and installation of a new software solution, even one focused specifically on customer insight will add precisely zero value to digital teams if those digital teams do not, or cannot, use the software correctly or do not have the right process for embedding these insights within their decision making and change programmes.